DiamondLightSource/aapy/README.md

 ## Development

+aapy uses Pipenv to manage its dependencies.

 To install development requirements:

-    pip install -r requirements.txt

-To run the tests:

-    py.test test
+    pipenv install --dev

-To run the tests with coverage:
+To run the tests and static checks:

-    py.test --cov=aa test

-To run the tests with pylint checks:
+    pipenv run tests

-    py.test --pylint dls_aa test